 1. Know the Laws Regarding Employee Discipline

-While there are no U.S. federal laws mandating acceptable forms of employee discipline, there are a few that address employee discipline in the aspect of when it results in termination.
+While there are no U.S. federal laws mandating acceptable disciplinary processes, there are a few that address disciplinary issues when it results in termination.
 As a manager or business owner, make sure you are up-to-date on your labor laws (or thatyour Human Resources department is).
-Even though employee discipline is primarily up to the discretion of the employer, there are still some legal aspects you need to consider when implementing employee discipline.
+Even though employee discipline is primarily up to the discretion of the employer, there are still some legal aspects you need to consider.
 It is always wise to consult a lawyer to review your employee discipline policies so you avoid legal action.
 A few things to keep in mind are:

 - Make sure your company has a right to terminate at will

-- Make sure employees are clearly informed regarding what behavior is and is not allowed
+- Make sure employees are clearly informed regarding what acceptable and unacceptable behavior is

 - Make sure managers remain impartial, fair, and consistent

 - Make sure to document employee behavioral and performance issues in their personnel file

 2. Set Clear Rules for Employees